dyyyni/spotify_analysis/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-Thank you to the developers of Conda and Jupyter Notebook for making this project possible.
-Thank you to the Spotify API for providing access to my streaming data.
+Thanks EU and GDPR for making the tech giants bow to us for once.